dovecot/documentation/docs/core/config/auth/databases/ldap.md

 The easiest way to handle this is to tell Dovecot to change the username to the same case as it's in the LDAP database.
-You can do this by returning "user" field in the `fields` block, as shown in the above example.
+You can do this by returning "user" field in [[setting,passdb_fields]] setting, as shown in the above example.

 If you can't normalize the username in LDAP, you can alternatively lowercase the username via [[setting,auth_username_format,%Lu]].